Given six months to live, woman gets a chance at life, love and a new baby thanks to Liver Tumor Program

 She was told she had six months to live.
 "The doctors didn’t know when or why the tumor had started growing, and they suggested I go into palliative care."
 That answer wasn’t acceptable to Leon, who flew across the country for a second opinion.
 This time she was told she had several tumors that couldn’t be surgically removed.

-In January 2017, Nicole was referred by a friend to the University of Chicago Medicine’s newly opened Liver Tumor Program.
-Led by medical director Anjana Pillai, MD, and transplant and hepatobiliary surgeon Talia Baker, MD, the program offers patients with liver tumors the opportunity to see a multidisciplinary group of specialists who are focused solely on the care of patients with liver disease.
+In January 2017, Nicole was referred by a friend to the University of Chicago Medicine’s Liver Tumor Program.
+Led by medical director Anjana Pillai, MD, the program offers patients with liver tumors the opportunity to see a multidisciplinary group of specialists who are focused solely on the care of patients with liver disease.

-Leon met with both Pillai and Baker, who told her surgical removal was possible.
-Baker recommended to Leon’s previous doctor a one-time treatment called radiation embolization to reduce its size.
-"She was the only one in the world willing to operate on me and give me another chance at life," Leon said.
+Leon met with UChicago Medicine experts, who told her surgical removal was possible.
+They recommended to Leon’s previous doctor a one-time treatment called radiation embolization to reduce its size, knowing that if the liver and the tumor responded well to the treatment, the more likely a successful removal of the entire tumor would be.
+"My surgeon was the only one in the world willing to operate on me and give me another chance at life," Leon said.

-In February 2017, Baker did an extended hepatectomy, a procedure to remove all of the football-sized tumor and more than 80% of the liver.
+In February 2017, UChicago Medicine's liver transplant surgery team did an extended hepatectomy, a procedure to remove all of the football-sized tumor and more than 80% of the liver.
 This left about 20% of Leon’s liver to regenerate.
 The surgery was a success, and today Leon has close to 100% of her liver volume back and perfectly normal liver function.

-Baker credits the effective approach to Leon’s care to the collaboration made possible through UChicago Medicine’s Liver Tumor Program.
-Hepatobiliary and transplant surgeons, medical liver specialists (called hepatologists), medical oncologists and interventional radiologists together offer personalized care pathways for patients.
+The effective approach to Leon’s care was made possible through the collaboration of UChicago Medicine’s Liver Tumor Program.
+Hepatobiliary and transplant surgeons, medical liver specialists (called hepatologists), medical oncologists and interventional radiologists together offer personalized care for patients.
 Additionally, the team can determine which liver cancer patients may potentially benefit from a liver transplant.

 "This type of program is rare," Pillai said.
 "It’s how we should be treating many of these cancers – in a multidisciplinary fashion – and more centers are leaning towards it."